hindu-comm/mail_stream_advaita-l/2017/06/no_subject/349__Praveen_R._Bhat.md

 +++
 [Archive link](https://lists.advaita-vedanta.org/archives/advaita-l/2017-June/045674.html)

-​Namaste Chandramouliji,
+Namaste Chandramouliji,

 I'm not disagreeing with you.
 I just stated my discomfort at taking brahman itself is in the form of Maya.
 I'd expressed it to my Vedanta teachers also that for technical reasons, I have discomfort in strictly accepting both:
-i) brahman as the cause ​for Maya and also ii) Maya as "superimposed" upon Brahman.
+i) brahman as the cause for Maya and also ii) Maya as "superimposed" upon Brahman.

 I'd drafted a question to the list towards the end of April to that effect,